 9.2.
 To obtain, at the Hospital’s expense, outside legal or other professional advice on any matter within its terms of reference; and

 9.3.
 To call any employee to be questioned at a meeting of the Committee as and when required.

-Terms of Reference approved by the Board of Management of the National Rehabilitation Hospital on 4th October 2007.
+Terms of Reference approved by the Ethics Committee of the National Rehabilitation Hospital – February 2020